CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Size, Fit & Adjustability

-Choosing the right helmet size is important not only for how well you will look wearing the helmet but also for your safety.
+The right helmet size is important for safety, fit, and appearance.
 Poorly fitted helmets may cause more harm than good.

 How to choose the right size of bike helmet?